 Grants will not be awarded to:

-- Health service organizations (including those that operate pharmacies) with revenue generated from the 340B drug program that do not reinvest 100% of that revenue into community programs for and led by impacted communities.
+- Health service organizations (including those that operate pharmacies) with revenue generated from the 340B drug program that do not reinvest 100% of that revenue into community programs for and led by impacted communities; and

 - Sponsorships for conferences, fundraisers, or other annual or one-time events

-…exceptions may be made for service / educational events, such as strategic conferences and convenings; however, must demonstrate how it would advance a strong long-term systemic impact on target communities in a way that lives beyond that event.
+…exceptions may be made for service / educational events, such as strategic conferences and convenings that are part of larger movement strategy; however, must demonstrate how it would advance a strong long-term systemic impact on target communities in a way that lives beyond that event.